folio-org/ui-ldp/doc/templated-sql-queries.md

 ```
 In the configuration UI, adding a new repository will result in the list being rewritten with an additional structure appended; deleting an existing repository will rewrite the list with that entry removed.

+If and when new, more secure and efficient, configuration-storage facilities appear on the back-end, we can consider rewriting to use those facilities.